5 Family Christmas Activities That Aren’t Opening Presents or Eating Food

 Make Packages/Kits to Give to Others

-Christmas is often about receiving, but it should be about giving to others.
+Christmas spirit is often about receiving, but it should be about giving to others.

-If there is a family in need that you know of, get your family involved in making their Christmas awesome!
-Get presents for that family, or make them food to deliver on Christmas.
-Let the kids get creative in deciding how best to serve that family as a fun family Christmas activity.
+If there is a family in need that you know of, get the kids in your family involved in making their Christmas awesome!
+Get presents for that family, or make them food and Christmas cookies to deliver.
+Let the kids get creative in deciding how best to serve that family as fun Christmas activities for kids.

-If you don’t know of anyone that needs help, there are various programs that assign your family a child in need that you can buy presents for.
+If you don’t know of anyone who requires help, there are various programs that assign your family a child in need that you can buy presents for.
 This one can get really personalized; you could even work together to make a present for that child.

 Another route is to get toys, toiletries, and clothing for various sizes and genders, and make a few gift boxes for children in need to donate to a charity.
 Some charities have Christmas programs that guide you in what to buy for children and families in need.

-Your family can have a lot of fun building these packages together and making sure each one is equipped with all it needs.
-Take your family to deliver the packages as a Christmas activity so they can see the joy they bring to the receiver of these gifts.
+Your other family members can have a lot of fun building these packages together and making sure each one is equipped with all it requires.
+Take your family to deliver the packages as fun Christmas activities for kids so they can see the joy they bring to the receiver of these gifts.

 Even if you just drop them off at the front desk of a charity, I’m sure someone will be grateful for the packages.